yroshini/Certifications/README.md

 # 📜 Certifications Repository

 Welcome to my **Certifications Repository**!
-This repository is a consolidated showcase of all the certifications I have completed across various domains including Programming, Web Development, Data Science, IoT, and more.
+This repository is a consolidated showcase of all the certifications I have completed across various domains including Programming, Web Development, Data Science and more.

 ## 🐍 Python Certifications